 The Bioimaging Platform offers researchers access to a range of high performance confocal and widefield fluorescence microscopes.
 Capabilities include live imaging of cell dynamics and multichannel imaging of stained cells, 3D cultures, tissues and small organisms.
 Support in advanced fluorescence techniques such as FLIM, FRET, FRAP and FCS is also available for quantitative analysis of interactions and mobility of molecules in cells.

-The 780 has seven laser lines for sample excitation and features a 32-channel spectral detector, a choice of five high resolution objectives (10-100x) and incubator.
-Use it for 4-channel fluorescence imaging of cells (live or fixed), Z stack 3-D reconstructions and extended focus images, for imaging of 3-D cultures and for creation of mosaic "overview" images.
+The Zeiss 780 inverted microscope has seven laser lines for sample excitation and features three photo multiplier tubes, a 32-channel spectral detector, a choice of five high-resolution objectives (10-100x) and live cell incubator.

 Zeiss Cell Observer spinning disk confocal

 The Cell Observer is a hybrid instrument with five laser lines for sample excitation, 20x and 63x objectives, Yokogawa CSU-X1 spinning disk, dual Photometrics EMCCD cameras, and integrated Definite Focus system and a live cell incubator for long-term experiments.

 Designed for speed, the spinning disk employs multi-point rather than single-point scanning to illuminate the sample.
 This allows for 4D imaging experiments where 3-dimensional Z stacks can be captured at every time point (rather than a single focal plane) to gain greater information.
 Simultaneous 2-channel imaging is possible using synchronised cameras and 3-channel fluorescence imaging with DIC imaging sequentially in one camera mode.